-It is anticipated that the Notice of Internet Availability of Proxy Materials will be mailed to shareholders on or about October 25, 2011.
+It is anticipated that the Notice of Internet Availability of Proxy Materials will be mailed to shareholders on or about October 23, 2012.

-Only holders of Common Stock of record at the close of business on October 4, 2011 will be entitled to Notice of Internet Availability of Proxy Materials and to vote at the Annual Meeting.
-At such date, we had outstanding 29,137,648 shares of Common Stock, par value \$.50 per share ("Common Stock").
+Only holders of Common Stock of record at the close of business on October 9, 2012 will be entitled to Notice of Internet Availability of Proxy Materials and to vote at the Annual Meeting.
+At such date, we had outstanding 28,465,850 shares of Common Stock, par value \$.50 per share ("Common Stock") that were eligible to vote.
 Each share of Common Stock entitles the holder to one vote upon each matter to be voted upon at the meeting.
 A majority of the outstanding shares of Common Stock represented in person or by proxy will constitute a quorum for the Annual Meeting.